Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 The secondary type of SMD is involved when the movements are seen alongside other developmental conditions.
 Secondary type is commonly associated with conditions such as Autism Spectrum Disorder (ASD), intellectual disability, or Sensory Processing Disorder.
 Movements in the secondary type can be more intense compared to those in the primary type.

-Both types can vary in severity, impact on daily life, and depending on the intensity and presence of any underlying condition.
+The severity and impact of both types of SMD can differ depending on the intensity of symptoms and the presence of any underlying condition.

 SMD (Stereotypic Movement Disorder) is characterized by repetitive and involuntary movements, which vary in type and intensity in different age groups.